Frequently Asked Questions

 Adults 20 to 64 years: Only individuals with certain medical conditions are insured by OHIP and are eligible to receive one comprehensive eye examination annually.
 Please contact Modern Eyes Optometry for more information.

-Seniors 65+ years: OHIP covers one full eye examination annually and any number of partial examinations required.
-However, at Modern Eyes Optometry our standard of care is greater than what OHIP covers and our comprehensive exam includes an Optomap; a fee of $70 will be incurred.
+Seniors 65+ years: OHIP covers one full eye examination every 12 or 18 months, depending on the individual’s health, and two partial examinations.
+At Modern Eyes Optometry, our standard of care is greater than what OHIP covers and our comprehensive eye exam includes Optomap imaging; a fee of $70 will be incurred.
 Upon completion of your examination, we are certain you will find great value.
+Please contact Modern Eyes Optometry for more information.

 What should I do if I have an eye emergency?